S3-working-group/s3-practical-guide/docs/index.md

 The official description of Sociocracy 3.0: All patterns, the Seven Principles and key concepts.

-Start with the [&#9654; introduction](introduction.html), which will then guide you through all the patterns, or pick a pattern from the [&#9654;pattern index](pattern-index.html).
+Start with the [&#9654; introduction](introduction.html), which explains what S3 is all about, and what it can bring to your organization.
+At the end of the introduction, you will find a guided tour through all the patterns, just follow the links at the bottom of the page.
 Refer to the [&#9654; glossary](glossary.html) for terms you are not familiar with.
+You can also select a specific pattern from the [&#9654;pattern index](pattern-index.html), or browse the patterns groups (see below).

-This guide is also available as [PDF for download](http://sociocracy30.org/_res/s3-practical-guide.pdf)
+This guide is also available in other languages and formats, see the [S3 resources page ](https://sociocracy30.org/resources).
 For further information about Sociocracy 3.0 check out <http://sociocracy30.org>

 ## Pattern Groups